andrewgdotcom/poshlib/README.md

 * `rscript "$host" "$script"`

-### swine - make bash a little bit more like perl
+### utils - make bash a bit more like a real language

-This module sets strict mode (see above), and also defines some useful perl-like functions:
+This module defines some useful perl-like functions:

 * `say "$text"`
     * prints a line on STDOUT without parsing special characters